faastjs/faast.js/docs/api/faastjs.commonoptions.mode.md

 - local: The local provider ignores the mode setting and always uses an internal asynchronous queue to schedule calls.

+Size limits are affected by the choice of mode.
+On AWS the limit is 256kb for arguments and return values in `"queue"` mode, and 6MB for `"https"` mode.
+For Google the limit is 10MB regardless of mode.
+In Local mode messages are sent via node's IPC and are subject to OS IPC limits.

-Note that no matter which mode is selected, faast.js always uses queue to send results back.
-This queue is required because there are intermediate data that faast.js needs for bookeeping and performance monitoring.
+Note that no matter which mode is selected, faast.js always creates a queue for sending back intermediate results for bookeeping and performance monitoring.